Rajpratik71/Mininet-wiki/Link-modeling-using-ns-3.md

 - tap0 interface in the namespace A
 - tap1 interface in the namespace B
 - ns-3 process in the root namespace

+Finally, we get a ns-3 process which provides a communication channel between namespace A and namespace B. Tested on Linux kernels 3.5 and 3.8.